 Etherscan: View the concentration of governance token holders.

-Tip: Decentralization is not just written in the white paper; you need to see if it has been truly realized on-chain.
+Tip: Decentralization is not just something written in the white paper; it must be seen on-chain.
 Be wary of large holder hegemony and "governance fatigue."

-3. How is the DAO's treasury operating?
+3. How is the DAO's treasury functioning?
 Is the money being utilized?#

 The resources of a DAO are mainly concentrated in the "treasury."
-To assess the vitality of a DAO, you need to see if the treasury is active, with spending, investments, and returns.
+To assess the vitality of a DAO, one must check whether the treasury is active, with spending, investments, and returns.

 What to look at?